 Our principal sources of liquidity are cash flows from operations, borrowings, and sales of common stock.
 Cash flows may fluctuate and are sensitive to many factors including changes in working capital and the timing and magnitude of capital expenditures and payments of debt.
-Working capital, which represents current assets less current liabilities, was \$319.4 million at December 31, 2016.
+Working capital, which represents current liabilities, was \$319.4 million at December 31, 2016.